 Impact

 Danforth Circle members make up less than 1% of donors who contribute to the Annual Fund, yet they contribute nearly 40% of Annual Fund dollars.
-This group of exceptional donors has played a key role in growing the Annual Fund from $8.4 million in 1994 to more than $30.7 million in 2021.
+This group of exceptional donors has played a key role in growing the Annual Fund to more than $10.6 million in 2022.

 Benefits of membership